nickpoison/nickpoison.github.io/mran.md

-1. Get and install [Intel MKL](https://software.intel.com/content/www/us/en/develop/articles/intel-math-kernel-library-release-notes-and-new-features.html).
+*  Get and install [Intel MKL](https://software.intel.com/content/www/us/en/develop/articles/intel-math-kernel-library-release-notes-and-new-features.html).
 Go over there and look around to see your options, but the bottom line is you have to register and wait for approval even if you just want to try it.

-Once you receive the MKL,
+Once you receive and install the libraries,

-2. Go to the folder
+* Go to the folder

 `C:\Program Files (x86)\IntelSWTools\compilers_and_libraries_XXX\windows\redist\intel64\`

 where `XXX` is the latest version date (for me, `XXX = 2020.2.254`).
 Paste all the CONTENT from the folders `complier` and `mkl`  into the directory where R is installed, something like `C:\Program Files\R\R-4.x.x\bin\x64\`.

-3. Change `Rlapack.dll` and `Rblas.dll` in the R directory to `Rlapack.dll.bak`  and `Rblas.dll.bak`, respectively as backups.
+*    Change `Rlapack.dll` and `Rblas.dll` in the R directory to `Rlapack.dll.bak`  and `Rblas.dll.bak`, respectively as backups.

-4. Inside the destination folder, create __TWO (2)__ copies of `mkl_rt.dll`  and rename those  as `Rlapack.dll` and `Rblas.dll`  and keep `mkl_rt.dll`.
+*  Inside the destination folder, create __TWO (2)__ copies of `mkl_rt.dll`  and rename those  as `Rlapack.dll` and `Rblas.dll`  and keep `mkl_rt.dll`.

 Go back and run the SVD - if you did everything correctly, you will see a marked difference.